coder/coder/docs/tutorials/quickstart.md

    sudo usermod -aG docker $USER
    ```

-1. Update the group with `newgrp`:
+1. Log out and log back in so that your group membership is re-evaluated or run:

 ```shell
 newgrp docker